COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Why choose a pediatric ER?

-Edward-Elmhurst Health’s three fully-equipped emergency departments in Naperville, Elmhurst and Plainfield provide specialized care for our youngest patients by staff trained in pediatric and trauma care, and pediatric advanced life support.
+Edward-Elmhurst Health’s fully-equipped Emergency Departments (EDs) located in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, provide specialized care for our youngest patients by staff trained in pediatric and trauma care, and pediatric advanced life support.

 Both Edward Hospital and Elmhurst Hospital Emergency Departments are recognized as an Emergency Department Approved for Pediatrics (EDAP).
 Learn more about pediatric emergency care at Edward-Elmhurst Health.